The Public Paperfolding History Project

 x

-This page attempts to record what is known about the origin and history of the origami design usually rolled and cut from newspaper and known as the Newspaper Ladder.
+This page is being used to collect information about the history of the rolled and cut designs known as the Newspaper Ladder and the Newspaper Pagoda.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1881